vPeteWalker/midway/db/mssqldeploy/mssqldeploy.rst

    .. note::

-      Best practices for database VMs involve spreading the OS, SQL binaries, databases, TempDB, and logs across separate disks in order to maximize performance.
-We are specifically not following these recommendations in this workshop so that we may highlight one of the many benefits of Era later on.
+      Best practices for database VMs involve spreading the OS, SQL binaries, databases, TempDB, and logs into their own separate disks in order to maximize performance.
+In the interest of simplicity and brevity, we are not following all of these recommendations in this workshop, only the minimum necessary to meet Era's requirements.

       For complete details for running SQL Server on Nutanix (including guidance around NUMA, hyperthreading, SQL Server configuration settings, and more), see the `Nutanix Microsoft SQL Server Best Practices Guide <https://portal.nutanix.com/#/page/solutions/details?targetId=BP-2015-Microsoft-SQL-Server:BP-2015-Microsoft-SQL-Server>`_.